81st Regiment Infantry U.S. Colored Troops: Formation and Service

-Command and Operations
+Operations

-John F. Appleton of Maine served as the commanding officer of the 81st Regiment.
+John F. Appleton of Maine served as the first commanding officer of the 81st Regiment.
 Despite its readiness and training, the regiment did not engage in direct combat during its service.
 Its primary responsibilities involved garrison duties and support roles within the Union's military structure in Louisiana.
+In February 1865, the 82nd Infantry was reported by General William A. Pile to be: "perhaps the best colored regiment in this department," and General Pile requested the 82nd be sent to Pensacola, Florida to prepare for the siege of Fort Blakeley.
+However, this request was denied and the regiment did not join this operation.